nwchemgit/nwchem-wiki/Density-Functional-Theory-for-Molecules.md

 This option allows fractional occupation of the molecular orbitals.
-A Gaussian broadening function of exponent smear is used as described in the paper: R.W.
-Warren and B.I.
-Dunlap, Chem.
-Phys.
-Letters 262, 384 (1996).
+A Gaussian broadening function of exponent smear is used as described in the paper by Warren and Dunlap[^81].
 The user must be aware that an additional energy term is added to the total energy in order to have energies and gradients consistent.

 ## FON: Calculations with fractional numbers of electrons